obhq/obliteration/README.md

 ## About
 [![CI](https://github.com/obhq/obliteration/actions/workflows/main.yml/badge.svg)](https://github.com/obhq/obliteration/actions/workflows/main.yml) [![Discord](https://img.shields.io/discord/1121284256816185444?color=740d03&label=Obliteration&logo=discord)](https://discord.gg/Qsdaxj6tnH)

-Obliteration is an experimental PS4 emulator using [Kyty](https://github.com/InoriRus/Kyty) and [Uplift](https://github.com/idc/uplift) as a reference.
-The project is under development and cannot run any games that Kyty is able to run yet.
+Obliteration is an experimental PS4 emulator for Windows, Linux and macOS. **The project is under development and cannot run any games yet**.
+The reason it take so long is because we decided to go with the correct path without stubbing as much as possible.

-**The original author of Kyty is not involved in the development of Obliteration in any way.** Obliteration is a completely separate project.
-The reason you see the author of Kyty in the contributor list is because this project contains commits from Kyty.
+This project started as a hard-fork from [Kyty](https://github.com/InoriRus/Kyty).
+Then we decided to rewrite the whole project from scratch by using Kyty and [Uplift](https://github.com/idc/uplift) as a reference to help us getting started with the project.
+How Obliteration work is totally different from Kyty because we decided to go with the same path as Uplift (and Spine?) instead of Kyty.
+This is the reason why Obliteration required firmware files from the PS4 in order to work while Kyty does not.

 ## Get a daily build